Oxford University says will not invest in coal, tar sands companies

 LONDON The University of Oxford will continue to avoid investments in companies involved in coal extraction and tar sands, the university's highest decision-making body said on Monday.

-The university's funds - the Oxford Endowment Fund and the Oxford Capital Fund - have 2 billion pounds ($3.1 billion) of assets under management, and none of it is currently invested in coal or tar sands, the university said in a statement. (ouem.co.uk/)
+The university's funds - the Oxford Endowment Fund and the Oxford Capital Fund - have 2 billion pounds of assets under management, and none of it is currently invested in coal or tar sands, the university said in a statement.

 "Our investment managers take a long-term view and take into account global risks, including climate change, when considering what investments to make," said Oxford University Vice-Chancellor Professor Andrew Hamilton.